 The Ph.D. in Information Technology lasts 3 years, applicants are selected yearly via a public call.
 Students are expected to conduct highly competitive research and will be working together with several Ph.D. students and senior researchers.

 Applicants must hold a Master degree (or equivalent) in computer engineering or computer science.
 A master degree in mathematics or physics is also acceptable if you wish to work on applied quantum computing, but experience in computer science and programming is required.
 Studens should have an excellent track record, maturity, self-motivation, as well as the ability to work both independently and in an interdisciplinary team.
 Experience in scientific projects, international cooperation and publication activities are considered an asset.
 Candidates should have very good command of the Italian or English languages.

 - Should I write you a detailed description of my idea?
 A detailed description is not necessary at this stage.
 You will have to submit your proposal as part of the application process.

 - How can I apply?
 There are two yearly calls, the main one is around May for Ph.D.s beginning in November and the second one is around November for Ph.D.s beginning in February.
 Please refer to the university and department doctoral studies portals.
 The calls are highly competitive, so make sure to put your effort in crafting an excellent application.

 - Can you champion my application?
-We only consider supporting applications of people we know and have worked with.
+We usually only support applications of people we know and have worked with.
 If you get in touch in advance we will have more flexibility.

 - I could not win the scolarship, can you provide funding?
 We are usually not able to provide additional funding.

 An intership is a short-term research stay of usually 3-6 months.
 In an intership you may both bring your own projects and ideas as well as work on some of our own projects.